EmmaLammE/Sherlock_examples/README.md

 * vim: good for remote editting.
 Fast, efficient text editing.
 Need to memorize some commands;
 * VSCode: beginner friendly.
 It can connect to remote server directly.
 (But recently cannot connect to Sherlock for unknow reasons);
 * Sublime text: just a text editor, similar to VSCode, but with less build in extensions.
 Also it cannot connect to remote server;
 * sshfs + codes editor: easy to use once setup.
 No need to clone any codes on personal computer.
-No need to worry about version control.
 But it requires changing system security settings to enable system extensions.

 ### Run on a computation node
 If you want to run something directly in the console, first you need to request a computational node by running the following command.
 (Remember that if you just do ssh [your_sunit_id]@sherlock.stanford.edu, it only takes you to a login node).
 This will lead you to an interactive session and resources, which is useful for debugging.